The MIT Technology Review article discussed the infrastructure issues facing the United States to withstand climate change.

 So, what US infrastructure needs to be renovated or rebuilt for climate adaptation?

-The article mentions the water systems, stormwater systems, reservoir, power systems, dams, pipelines, airports, train tracks, and all infrastructure.
+The article mentions the water systems, stormwater systems, reservoirs, power systems, dams, pipelines, airports, train tracks, and all infrastructure.

-Repairing these infrastructures would reach up to several hundred billion dollars in costs.
-For example, the majority of the nation’s storm drains were designed based on the rainfall data before the 1960s.
+Repairing these infrastructures would cost several hundred billion dollars.
+For example, most of the nation’s storm drains were designed based on rainfall data before the 1960s.

 Many regions in the US have pipes that are too narrow for current rainfall patterns, not to mention future precipitation trends

-One trillion dollars worth of the coastal real estate is exposed to rising sea levels, storms, floods, and erosions.
-And some 97 thousand km of their roads and bridges are in the area vulnerable to coastal floodplains.
+One trillion dollars worth of coastal real estate is exposed to rising sea levels, storms, floods, and erosion.
+Some 97 thousand km of roads and bridges are vulnerable to coastal floodplains.

-It is not only the poor and developing countries that will grapple the consequences and impacts of climate change but wealthy and large economies like the United States as well.
+Not only the poor and developing countries but also wealthy and large economies like the United States will grapple with the consequences and impacts of climate change.

-Mentioned in the article is the 2016 study of the Global Commission on the Economy and Climate that says, $90 trillion is needed to replace ageing infrastructure in wealthy nations and build new ones in emerging economies within 15 years.
+The article mentions the 2016 Global Commission on the Economy and Climate study, which says that $90 trillion is needed to replace ageing infrastructure in wealthy nations and build new ones in emerging economies within 15 years.

 Temple, J. (2020, January 15).
 Climate change means the US must start building big things again.
 MIT Technology Review.
 Retrieved from https://www.technologyreview.com/2020/01/15/130892/climate-change-green-infrastructure-us-public-works-building-boom/